 From stubbing your toe to cutting your foot on a piece of glass on the beach, your feet are no strangers to the odd wound here and there.
 While most wounds can be easily remedied at home, there are times when the better choice is to have a podiatrist take a look in order to prevent any potential complications.
-At Family Foot & Ankle Clinic LLC, Dr. Joel Tikalsky has extensive experience providing his patients in Weston, Wisconsin, with comprehensive wound care that helps them heal more quickly.
+At Family Foot & Ankle Clinic LLC, our providers have extensive experience providing their patients in all locations with comprehensive wound care that helps them heal more quickly.
 To learn more about wound care, call or use the online scheduler to book an appointment.

 There are dozens of ways you can wound your feet, especially during the summer months when you find yourself barefoot more often.
 To give you an idea of the most common ways you can hurt your feet, the following is a representative list:

 The causes of a wound to your feet or ankles are largely unimportant; however, as compared with how you treat the wound.
-Any wound that persists, especially if you have diabetes or peripheral artery disease, is always cause for concern, and you should seek the professional counsel of a podiatrist like Dr. Tikalsky as soon as possible.
+Any wound that persists, especially if you have diabetes or peripheral artery disease, is always cause for concern, and you should seek the professional counsel of a podiatrist like our providers as soon as possible.

 Here again, there’s no good blanket answer to this question, and it’s best to let common sense prevail.
 If you cut your foot on a piece of glass, for example, the first order of business is to rinse out and clean your wound and to stem any bleeding, if necessary.